Mohammad-Khalid/s3-static-site-cli/readme.md

 After installing you'll be able to:

 * List S3 Buckets
-* Upload Your Static Site on S3
+* Upload Your Website on S3 bucket
+* Add Website to your existing S3 bucket
+* Delete Website from S3 bucket
+* Delete Bucket from S3

 ## Installation